erinfu-uchicago/Emotion-Motivation-study1/README.md

 Used 2+ dplyr functions to create an intermediate dataset and used readr to write it to a .csv
 Examined the new intermediate data file in Excel.
 (Looks good!)

+## AS7

+**Mockup a preliminary dataset**
+Created a new dataset file in data
+**Create a new .R script**
+Created an .R script called data-prep.R and used comments to write out the data analysis plan